 This risk assessment covers any activity that takes place near the water or just in it (e.g, walking along the riverbank or seashore, field studies near water, collecting samples from ponds/streams, paddling or walking in shallow water).
 It does NOT cover swimming.

 ACTIVITY: Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat Residual Ris Rating (Hig /Medium /Lo Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, C ols, including relevant sources of gui Guidance from Provider, etc.).
-Speci RA eaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Adverse weather conditions, e.g, heavy rain leading to flooding / high sea level All group members weather is due or suncream, Keep an eye on the weathe Check the time of high tide cut-off or submerged by a su riate clothing, waterproof jacke hats and long sleeves if the ver forecast in the run up and do , and how high it will reach, en dden wave or quick rise in the s, how easy would it be to get veather is warm uring the trip isure your group will not be e tide level 0 If you are concerned on the whether there have been rec after heavy rainfall etc. e day of the trip, consider askir cent changes in the area, or wl cal coastguard or lifeguard ser hat happens to water levels Accidental falling into the water All group members designated activity, is there as Check what lies downstread footing and was swept away, extremely dangerous Observe any instructions gizones for different activities and if this is the most suitable a spot further away that might m from your planned activity s hazards like a fallen tree, a we wen by flags or signs that warrantingle beaches as there can be next be safer? ite, if someone lost their weir or a waterfall could be n of hazards and designate 0
+Residual Ri Rating (Hig /Medium /Lo ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, (ols, including relevant sources of gu Guidance from Provider, etc.).
+Speci RA leaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Adverse weather conditions, e.g, heavy rain leading to flooding / high sea level All group members weather is due or suncream, Keep an eye on the weather Check the time of high tide cut-off or submerged by a sute consider your surrounding levels started rising If you are concerned on the whether there have been reconstructed after heavy rainfall etc. riate clothing, waterproof jack , hats and long sleeves if the v er forecast in the run up and du , and how high it will reach, er udden wave or quick rise in the s, how easy would it be to get e day of the trip, consider askin cent changes in the area, or w cal coastguard or lifeguard ser veather is warm uring the trip usure your group will not be to tide level to a safe place if the water ng local people about hat happens to water levels 0 Accidental falling into the water All group members designated activity, is there a • Check what lies downstrea footing and was swept away extremely dangerous • Observe any instructions g zones for different activities and if this is the most suitable a spot further away that might m from your planned activity s , hazards like a fallen tree, a v iven by flags or signs that war shingle beaches as there car he next be safer? ite, if someone lost their veir or a waterfall could be n of hazards and designate 0